-- Upstreamed transparent hugepage migration support to Linux kernel v4.14 for high performance heterogeneous memory management.
+- Upstreamed transparent hugepage migration support to Linux kernel v4.14 for heterogeneous memory management.

-- Designed a low-overhead and efficient TLB coherence protocol (HATRIC) to enable high performance data migration for heterogeneous memory management in virtualized environment
+- Designed a low-overhead and efficient TLB coherence protocol (HATRIC) to enable fast data migration for heterogeneous memory management in virtualized environment

 - Research Intern, NVIDIA Research, Austin, TX — Jan.
 2017 - May 2017